rdfostrich/article-jws2018-ostrich/content/storage.md

 This position information has two purposes:
 1) it allows the querying algorithm to exploit offset capabilities of the snapshot store to resolve offsets for any triple pattern against any version;
-and 2) it allows deletion counts for any triple pattern and version to be done efficiently.
+and 2) it allows deletion counts for any triple pattern and version to be determined efficiently.
 This process will also be further explained in [](#querying).

-{:.todo}
-more information about deletion positions + give example

 In summary, we store six trees, three for both the additions and deletions.
 The trees use triples as keys, with three different triple component orders.